singularityhub/sregistry/docs/pages/setup.md

 ```

+At this point, you can send this file to `@vsoch` and she will be happy to add your
+registry to the... registry!
+If you want to customize your robot image, or submit
+the file yourself via a pull request, continue reading!

 ### 3. Choose your image
 For the image and thumbnail, we have a [database of robots](https://vsoch.github.io/robots) that we have randomly selected a robot for you.
 If you don't like your robot, feel free to browse and choose a different one.
 Importantly, you will need to add the robot to the github repo: